scalabli/quo/docs/advanced.rst

     println()
     invoke(cli, prog_name='cli', args=['-v', 'a = 1; b = 2; a * b'])

-As you can see the verbosity flag is handled by Click, everything else ends up in the `timeit_args` variable for further processing which then for instance, allows invoking a subprocess.
+As you can see the verbosity flag is handled by Quo, everything else ends up in the `timeit_args` variable for further processing which then for instance, allows invoking a subprocess.
 There are a few things that are important to know about how this ignoring of unhandled flag happens: